-The protocol above assumes that participating radiation schemes have a clean separation between the generation of 80 optical depths in each g-point and the radiative transfer perfomed on them.
+The protocol above assumes that participating radiation schemes have a clean separation between the generation of 60 optical depths in each k term and the radiative transfer perfomed on them.
 Allowance will need to be made for some schemes in which the separation is not so clean.
-For example, SOCRATES (the Suite Of Community Radiation codes based on Edwards and Slingo, 1996) uses the concept of 85 'equivalent extinction' to treat minor gases (Edwards, 1996).
+For example, SOCRATES (the Suite Of Community Radiation codes based on Edwards and Slingo, 1996) uses the concept of 65 'equivalent extinction' to treat minor gases (Edwards, 1996).
 In the longwave this involves performing M no-scattering radiation calculations to work out the contribution from minor gases in a band.
-The net irradiance from these profiles are analyzed to work out the equivalent extinction, which 90 is then added to the N g-points for representing the major gases in the band.
-A full longwave radiative transfer calculation, including scattering, is then performed on these Ng-points.
-This approach could be accommodated in CKD-MIP by the participant performing the M initial calculations 95 themselves and providing the resulting N optical depth profiles.
-The CKDMIP radiative transfer software would then be run on these N g-points, but when assessing the accuracyefficiency trade-off, the cost of the scheme would be counted as aM+N, the a factor being optionally less than one to account for the fact that equivalent extinction can be computed with a cheaper solver.
-In the shortwave, the SOCRATES scheme uses a more sophisticated treatment of gas optics (M+N g-points) for the cheap direct-beam radiative transfer calculation, and a simpler treatment of gas optics (N g-points) for the more expensive solver for scattered radiation.
-This could be accommodated by the participant providing CKDMIP with separate direct and a diffuse optical depths in the N g-points, and again the cost of the scheme being counted as aM+N, with a this time representing the cost of the direct-only versus full shortwave radiation calculation.
+The net irradiance from these profiles are analyzed to work out the equivalent extinction, which is 70 then added to the N k terms for representing the major gases in the band.
+A full longwave radiative transfer calculation, including scattering, is then performed on these N k terms.
+This approach could be accommodated in CKDMIP by the participant performing the M initial calculations themselves ${75}$ and providing the resulting N optical depth profiles.
+The CKDMIP radiative transfer software would then be run on these N k terms (verifying that it gives very similar results to the SOCRATES radiative transfer solver), but when assessing the accuracy-efficiency trade-off, the cost of the scheme 80 would be counted as aM + N, the a factor being optionally less than one to account for the fact that equivalent extinction can be computed with a cheaper solver.
+In the shortwave, the SOCRATES scheme uses a more sophisticated treatment of gas optics (M + N k terms) for the cheap direct-beam radiative transfer calculation, and a simpler treatment of gas optics (N k terms) for the more expensive solver for scattered radiation.
+This could be accommodated by the participant providing CKDMIP with separate direct and a diffuse optical depths in the N k terms, and again the cost of the scheme being counted as aM+N, with a this time representing the cost of the direct-only versus full shortwave radiation calculation.